Written For ParentCircle Website new design update

 Along with students and teachers, the principal also plays an important part in helping organize the annual day and ensuring its success.

 We talk to Dr Srinivasa Raghavan, principal of Bala Vidya Mandir School in Chennai to know more about his role and the significance of the school annual day in a student's life.

 Can you share some of the roles and responsibilities of a school principal?

-Moreover, a good principal does not just stick to her assigned roles and responsibilities, but is also heavily invested in the students.
-This means that she considers how children should be brought up, how to keep up with the social and technological changes of modern life and the impact of society on education.
-This way a principal can evaluate a broad number of factors, which would help her to come up with effective and beneficial school polices.
+Moreover, a good principal does not just stick to her assigned roles and responsibilities but is also heavily invested in the students.
+This means that she considers how children must be brought up, how to keep up with the social and technological changes of modern life, and the impact of society on education.
+This way a principal can evaluate a broad number of factors, which would help her to come up with effective and beneficial school policies.

 Tell us about some of the challenges you face as a principal every day...

 The hardest part is maintaining human relationships.
 We are quite like politicians in this respect.
 We have to address a huge number of parents with diverse views.
 This often means that we can't satisfy everybody.
 So, we end up facing criticism regardless of what we choose to do.
 Sometimes, this criticism is very hurtful, especially when we do something good and people criticize it.

 What do you think is the most rewarding part of being a school principal?